2025 Kia EV5: Why it’s a better buy than a Tesla Model Y

 2023 Kia EV5 Concept.

-This is the Kia EV5 concept car – not much changed for production
+This is the Kia EV5 concept car – not much changed for production.

-You might, of coruse, want to hold on for the incoming 2025 Kia EV3, a small SUV, or the Kia EV4 sedan – which is expected but not confirmed for 2026 – which could be priced from as little as $50,000 drive-away.
+You might, of course, want to hold on for the incoming 2025 Kia EV3, a small SUV, or the Kia EV4 sedan – which is expected but not confirmed for 2026 – which could be priced from as little as $50,000 drive-away.

 Stephen Corby